 - 26.57 x 24.2 x 13.98 inches

-Craftsman's HARD Air Compressor is perfect for woodworking, home garages, or small shops.
-Craftsman has designed this model with a UMC 1.8 HP motor that only produces 80 dBA of noise so it won't annoy anyone who is nearby.
+Craftsman's HARD Air Compressor is perfect for woodworking, home garages, or small shops. has designed this model with a UMC 1.8 HP motor.
 The cord on this unit is 6 feet long which makes it more convenient to use.

 The Craftsman CMXECXA0201041 is built to handle the most demanding nailing and stapling applications such as sheathing and decking.
 It is versatile enough to handle the needs of a large trim carpenter crew or re-modeler.

 Your air compressor is a true workhorse tool.
 All contractors require an industrial-grade air compressor for tough job site performance.
-So, get one that produces industrial performance with increased durability, less noise, and faster recovery.
+Make sure this unit is a bit louder at 80 decibels.

 Makita MAC210Q - Best Air Compressor For The Money